The Cheapest Car Insurance in Oregon for 2022

 Cheapest Car Insurance for Drivers With Tickets in Oregon

-Drivers who have driving violations in their records, like tickets, tend to have higher car insurance rates.
-In Oregon, the average rate for drivers with a speeding ticket is $1,541.
-That is higher than the average annual rate for drivers with a clean record, which is $1,181.
+Drivers with a violation on their record, like a ticket, tend to have higher car insurance rates.
+In Oregon, the average full coverage annual rate for drivers with a speeding ticket is $1,388.
+That is higher than the average annual rate for drivers with a clean record, which is around $1,064.

-The cheapest car insurance companies in Oregon for drivers with a speeding ticket and full coverage:
+On average, the cheapest car insurance companies in Oregon for drivers with a speeding ticket and full coverage are:

 Distracted driving led to a 7.2% increase in traffic deaths in 2015.
 In Oregon, 450 people died in distracted driving-related crashes in 2018, according to the National Highway Traffic Safety Administration.
 Our phones are the number one distraction in the car, so Oregon is working to crack down on distracted driving.
 The state made it illegal to use any handheld device while driving in 2017.
 The following year, there were 13,086 convictions for using a mobile electronic device.